AKE-GNN: Effective Graph Learning with Adaptive Knowledge Exchange: AKE-GNN: The Proposed Framework

-In the individual learning phase, we first generate the multiple graph views by graph augmentations and then train multiple GNNs each corresponding to a generated graph view.

-\textbf{Generating multiple views.} To capture different views of the original graph, following previous work~\cite{velivckovic2018deep, zhu2020graph}, we apply stochastic \emph{augmentation functions} to generate multiple views of the original graph and then feed them into GNNs.
+In this phase, we first generate the multiple graph views by graph augmentations.
+Then, we train multiple GNNs each corresponding to a generated graph view to obtain informative channels of the weight parameter matrix in GNNs. \paragraph{Generating multiple views.} To capture different views of the original graph, following previous work~\cite{velivckovic2018deep,zhu2020graph}, we apply stochastic \emph{augmentation functions} to generate multiple views of the original graph and then feed them into GNNs.
 Formally, a different view of the original graph $\left(\mX, \mA\right)$ is obtained by $\left(\widetilde{\mX}, \widetilde{\mA}\right) = \mathcal{C} \left(\mX, \mA\right)$, where $\mathcal{C}(\cdot)$ is an \emph{augmentation function}.
-We leverage four augmentation functions to generate multiple graph views in AKE-GNN, which are \emph{masking node features}, \emph{corrupting node features}, \emph{dropping edges}, and \emph{extracting subgraphs}.
-The details of graph augmentations can be found in Appendix B. Note that AKE-GNN does not require specific graph augmentation functions, and thus other graph augmentation methods can be seamlessly incorporated into our framework.
-Once fitting these (generated) multiple views, they can further improve the performance by exchanging their knowledge contained in the GNNs' parameter values.
+We leverage four commonly-used augmentation functions to generate multiple graph views in AKE-GNN~\cite{zhu2020graph,velivckovic2018deep,feng2020graph}, which are \emph{masking node features}, \emph{corrupting node features}, \emph{dropping edges}, and \emph{extracting subgraphs}. \begin{itemize}[leftmargin=10pt] \item \emph{Masking node features.} Randomly mask a fraction of node attributes with zeros.
+Formally, the generated matrix of node features $\widetilde{\mX}$ is computed by

+where $\vm \in \{0,1\}^d$ is a random vector, which is drawn from a Bernoulli distribution, $[ \cdot \; , \cdot]$ is the concatenation operator, and $\odot$ is the element-wise multiplication. \\ \item \emph{Corrupting node features.} Randomly replace a fraction of node attributes with Gaussian noise.
+Formally, it can be calculated by

+where $\vm_i \in \sR^d$ is a random vector drawn from a Gaussian distribution $\mathcal{N}\left(\mu(\vx_i),1\right)$ independently and $\mu(\cdot)$ denotes the mean value of a vector. \item \emph{Dropping edges.} Randomly remove edges in the graph.
+Formally, we sample a modified subset $\widetilde{\gE}$ from the original edge set $\gE$ with the probability defined as follows:

+where $\left(u, v\right) \in \gE$ and $p_{u v}^{e}$ is the probability of removing $\left(u, v\right)$. \item \emph{Extracting subgraphs.} Extract the induced subgraphs $\gG'= \left(\gV',\gE'\right)$ containing the nodes ang the corresponding edges in a given subset~\cite{velivckovic2018deep}, \ie $\gV' \subseteq \gV$ and $\gE' \subseteq \gE$. \end{itemize} Note that AKE-GNN does not require specific graph augmentation functions, and thus other graph augmentation methods can be seamlessly incorporated into our framework.